MrWazaby/searloc/README.md

 # Searloc

 Welcome to Searloc, a decentralized search project focused on privacy.
-By redirecting you search across multiple SearxNG instances, Searloc ensures no single point of control.
+By redirecting your search across multiple SearxNG instances, Searloc ensures no single point of control.
 It operates without server-side processing, using only HTML, CSS, and JavaScript, and includes no telemetry or trackers.
 Bangs search are handled locally, keeping your data private.

 ## How to use it
 To use Searloc, simply visit https://searloc.net and enter your search query.